-In a day and age where we're in an ongoing conversation about climate change, one thing is becoming clear: Eating meat—specifically beef—is absolutely terrible for the environment.
+In a day and age where we're in an ongoing conversation about climate change, one thing is becoming clear: Eating meat—specifically beef—is thought to be harmful to the environment.
+According to nutritionist and Byrdie Advisory Board member, Brooke Alpert, "The newer theories are that it's the industrial meat and agriculture practices that are the real issue; grass-fed organic beef is being shown to be better for the environment than a lot of the conventional farming done in the US."
 As a result, plant-based eating is seriously on the rise, and grocery stores, upscale restaurants and fast food chains alike are rolling out a more environmentally-friendly alternative: Impossible and Beyond Meats, which taste a whole lot like the real thing.

 While it's great that an imitation meat exists that doesn't actually make you miss a delicious, juicy burger, there's a lot of (conflicting) information out there about red meat and how it impacts our bodies.
 But imitation meats?
 Those remain a bit of a mystery, especially because their ingredient lists can be miles long.
 We spoke to nutritionist Tamar Samuels to find out exactly how these burgers stack up nutrition-wise, and whether or not they're bad for us.
 Scroll ahead to see what she had to say.

 Beyond and Impossible meats are two different brands of plant-based meats that taste exactly like real meat—or close enough.
 The Impossible Burger even "bleeds" like meat, and is made mostly from soy, coconut oil, sunflower oil and natural flavors.
 Beyond Meat's key ingredients include water, pea protein, expeller-pressed canola oil, refined coconut oil and rice protein.